Asymptotics and limit theorems for horocycle ergodic integrals \`a la Ratner: Introduction

 Effective statements on the equidistribution of orbits are now well-known as well.
 Burger proved a polynomial bound on the ergodic integrals for sufficiently smooth functions \cite{Bur}, where the exponent depends again on the spectral gap, and is \emph{half} of the mixing exponent.
 This result was improved in the seminal work of Flaminio and Forni \cite{FlaFo}, who established a full asymptotic expansion for the ergodic integrals of the horocycle flow in terms of the horocycle invariant distributions.
 Bufetov and Forni \cite{BuFo} later refined Flaminio and Forni's theorem by constructing H\"{o}lder functionals which govern the asymptotics of horocycle integrals.
 Similar objects were first introduced and studied by Bufetov for translation flows \cite{Buf}, and are sometimes called \emph{Bufetov functionals}.
 In the same work \cite{BuFo}, the authors derived spatial limit theorems for a large class of functions (namely, functions which are not fully supported on the discrete series).
 Notably, Bufetov and Forni's results show that the limiting distributions, when they exist, are non degenerate and \emph{compactly supported}.
 This is in sharp contrast with, for example, the case of the geodesic flow and of many other hyperbolic systems, for which a Central Limit Theorem holds.

-In this paper, we develop a \emph{new method} to study the ergodic integrals for horocycle flows.
-Our approach is rather simple and provides \emph{explicit} formulas for their asymptotics.
-The key idea is inspired by Ratner's beautiful paper \cite{Rat1}.
-We hope that this new method has the potential to be generalised to other situations, for example to finite volume, non compact surfaces (where estimates on horocycle integrals are due to Str\"{o}mbergsson \cite{Str}), or to the horocycle flow on moduli spaces.
+In this paper, we study the ergodic integrals for horocycle flows, following a method inspired by Ratner's beautiful paper \cite{Rat1} and further developed by Burger \cite{Bur}.
+This approach has the advantage of being rather simple and, furthermore, of providing \emph{explicit} formulas.
+A similar strategy has been employed by Str\"{o}mbergsson \cite{Str} to derive effective bounds on horocycle integrals on finite volume, noncompact surfaces, and by Edwards \cite{Edw} to study the equidistribution rates of translates of pieces of horospheres in quotients of semisimple groups.
+In our setting, we derive much more precise results, as we now describe.

-As a consequence of our approach, we provide a short proof of Flaminio and Forni's result which \emph{does not} rely on the study of the cohomological equation and on the classification of invariant distributions.
+We establish a full asymptotic expansion for horocycle integrals, thus providing a short proof of Flaminio and Forni's result which does not rely on the study of the cohomological equation and on the classification of invariant distributions.
 We can also show that the coefficients in the expansion are H\"{o}lder continuous, a property which, to the best of our knowledge, was not known before.
 We then recover the limit theorems of Bufetov and Forni, and we obtain explicit expressions for the limiting distributions.
 Finally, in an appendix by Emilio Corso, we derive a short proof of the temporal distributional limit theorem by Dolgopyat and Sarig \cite{Dolgopyat-Sarig}.

+In a recent work \cite{AdBa}, Adam and Baladi study horocycle flows in a general setting that includes the case of surfaces of variable negative curvature, and they establish power law convergence for the ergodic integrals.
+We believe that it would be interesting to compare the strategies of the present paper and of their work, which relies on the spectral theory of transfer operators.